 Llangollen – North East Wales, Denbighshire

 High up on the hill is Dinas Bran which is an excellent walk and provides spectacular views of the Welsh Valley.
 The canal towpath is worth a walk and in fact, you can visit Trevor and Chirk via it.
-Various outdoor activity centres in Llangollen hire out mountain bikes (be warned – hills are steep) and you can white water raft on the River Dee.
-My favourite place to eat is the Italian style Deeside cafe (you get a lot for your money and their home -made chips are the best).
+Various outdoor activity centers in Llangollen hire out mountain bikes (be warned – hills are steep) and you can white water raft on the River Dee.
+My favourite place to eat is the Italian style Deeside cafe (you get a lot for your money and their homemade chips are the best).

 Llanrhaeadr – ym-Mochnant – Powys

-Perhaps best known for its waterfall set among the Berwyn Mountains – it’s one of the 7 wonders of Wales and is incredible.
+Perhaps best known for the stunning waterfall set between the Berwyn Mountains – it’s one of the 7 wonders of Wales and is incredible.
 There are various paths to help you get up to the top of the waterfall (dogs on leads).
 If you still want more adventure, ramble off into the surrounding moorlands and see where you end up!
 I love the cozy tea rooms and the guest house next to the waterfall, it even has a prayer/meditation lodge not many people know of!

 Llanidloes – Powys

 Llanidloes is a very Welsh market town with an amazing veggie cafe (and close to Aberystwyth).
 Here you can get to Hafren Forest and find the source of the River Severn!
 You can also travel to the scenic Llyn Clywedog – a haven for nature and perfect for a picnic and a paddleboard.

 Welshpool – Powys

 ‘Where Wales begins’ so it’s known as it has close connections to the English borders.
 Welshpool is home to the magnificent Powys Castle and gardens (and many Peacocks) owned by the National Trust.
 The Montgomery Canal is a pleasant afternoon walk to do on a sunny day or why not take the steam train through the Banwy Valley.
 For garden lovers, The Dingle Nurseries or the Derwen is worth a look around.
 Fancy a day trip out then, Lake Vyrnwy is not that far – climb the waterfall, kayak in the reservoir or even visit the hotel and spa (recommended).